Minutes Available text with City of Valley City Logo above

 Adjourn

-The City Commission Meeting will begin on Tuesday, December 7th, 2021 at 3:30 PM CT, at the City Commission Chambers, 254 2nd Avenue NE, Valley City, ND.
+The City Finance Commission Meeting will begin on Tuesday, February 1st, 2022 at 3:30 PM CT, at the City Commission Chambers, 254 2nd Avenue NE, Valley City, ND.

 Call to Order